qoobaa/docker-cloud-print-server/README.md

 The username for admin functions is `print`, the password is the one you specified during build.

-Configured printers should automatically show up in your google cloud print account `https://www.google.com/cloudprint#printers`.
+Configured printers should automatically show up in your Google Cloud Print account `https://www.google.com/cloudprint#printers`.